C-19 Job Support Scheme - on hold

 This guide covers the Coronavirus Job Retention Scheme (CJRS) from 1 November 2020.
-For details of the scheme which applied between March 2020 and 31 October 2020 see: COVID-19: Coronavirus Job Retention Scheme (CJRS) to 31 October 2020
+For details of the previous version of the scheme see: COVID-19: Coronavirus Job Retention Scheme (CJRS) to 31 October 2020

 To calculate how much can be claimed under the Coronavirus Job Retention Scheme it is necessary to work out: